ad4rsh2701/RiRi/README.md

 {
   "name": "RiRi",
   "complete": false,
-  "builds": 0,
+  "builds": 0
 }
 ```
 (Benefits of storing like this? — should be obvious, if not... _it’s a great little homework_)

 > Inside RiRi
 >- `keys` are of the type `std::string`.
->- `values` are of `RapidDataType` (via `std::variant` (C++23)), and currently supports boolean, integer, floating, string and character types.
+>- `values` are of `RapidDataType` (via `std::variant` (C++23)), and currently supports boolean, integer, floating, string, and character types.

-That's essentially what a key-value map or a ‘k-v map’ is.
+That's what a key-value map or a ‘k-v map’ is.
 With this clarified, we can finally explain what RiRi is, in a much better way:

 - RiRi is a bunch of code compiled into a binary, which _at your mercy_ modifies the key-value map however you command (add, search, delete, etc.).
 - To achieve this, RiRi can be embedded directly into your code — acting as your own _temporary data holder/engine_.
-However with one difference... it's **extremely fast**.
+However, with one difference... it's **extremely fast**.
 - Alternatively, RiRi can run as a standalone backend — in a traditional client-server setup.
 RiRi becomes the **server**, your program(s) the **client(s)**.

-The general idea of RiRi should be much clear now, as for the C++23 features and the _one of the fastest hash maps_; these are just tools, used to implement RiRi.
+The general idea of RiRi should be much clearer now, as for the C++23 features and the _one of the fastest hash maps_; these are just tools used to implement RiRi.
 These will be discussed in the upcoming sections with great detail (especially that map).

 Reiterating again, RiRi is made in **pure C++** and uses no external dependencies (except one, the hash map, which has no overhead, included with RiRi).
 Future scaling may involve python, node.js and java into RiRi (connector implementation).

-Oh and RiRi is made to be compiled in C++23 and above versions only.
+Oh, and RiRi is made to be compiled in C++23 and above versions only.
 Why the latest C++ and not standard C++17?
-Because RiRi requires better and faster features, with minimal overhead, not standards.
+Because RiRi requires better and faster features, with minimal overhead, which the latest C++ provides.

 ---
 This readme is incomplete